altocodenl/TODIS/readme.md

 The other two elements of computation, loops and errors, are niceties much in the same way as a roof and electricity are nice.
 Not absolutely essential for human life, but making it much easier and extending its capabilities.
 The essence of loops is conditional repetition of a sequence over a list or a hash; the essence of errors is conditional jumps through many levels, to avoid the burden of having to check each response to see if it is an error or not.
 Interestingly enough, errors are most useful as stoppers of sequences.

-We'll now go element by element and explain it in more detail.
+We'll now go element by element and explain each of them in detail.

 #### Reference

-A reference is the destination of a call.
+A reference is the *destination* of a call.
 We could think of destinations as [links](https://en.wikipedia.org/wiki/Hyperlink).

 The simplest type of reference is that which points to a value that contains no calls.
 For example: